-It was not observed by MVIC, but was observed by LORRI during both eclipses.
-During the March 1 eclipse, the spatial resolution was high enough to reveal Pele as a double hotspot (figure 9).
-The two thermal emissions regions were of roughly equal brightness and separated by less than 40 km (figure 10).
-High spatial resolution Galileo SSI images revealed a complicated pattern of thermal emission, with multiple sources over approximately 80 km (Howell and Lopes, 2011).
+[you said in the previous sentence that MVIC didn’t observe it] Pele was observed by LORRI during both eclipses.
+During the March 1 eclipse, the spatial resolution was high enough (give number) to reveal Pele as a double hotspot (figure 9).
+The two thermal emissions regions were of roughly equal brightness and separated by about 40 km [right? give the actual separation, not an upper limit] (figure 10).
+High spatial resolution Galileo SSI images revealed a complicated pattern of thermal emission, with multiple sources over approximately 80 km [looks like <80 km in Fig 10…] (Howell and Lopes, 2011).
 Observations by SSI and NIMS showed that while the pattern changed on the time-scale of months, there was always a single dominant bright area.
+The New Horizons observation therefore shows a different configuration of emission from Pele than was ever seen by Galileo, though with a similar overall extent].

 Conclusions